TNG/gs-rs/README.md

 # gs-rs [ˈdʒiːzrs]

-gs-rs is an implementation of a monocular graph based SLAM backend in pure rust.
-It is largely inspired by the General Graph Optimizer [g2o](https://github.com/RainerKuemmerle/g2o) of Rainer Kümmerle.
+**gs-rs** is an implementation of a monocular graph based SLAM backend in pure rust.
+It is largely inspired by the General Graph Optimizer [g2o](https://github.com/RainerKuemmerle/g2o) of Rainer Kümmerle, though it is giving it a rusty touch.

 ## Overview